yen223/yens-blog-v2/articles/20241204-postgres-names-are-surprisingly-flexible.md

 - `"..."`
 - `"SELECT"`

-You only need to quote identifiers if they contain punctuation or spaces, if they match a reserved word, or if they start with a digit.
+Identifiers don't need to be quoted if they "begin with a letter (a-z, but also letters with diacritical marks and non-Latin letters) or an underscore (_)."

 All the above rules apply to all identifiers, including column names, index names, and constraint names: